 1. Get some help

 The best way to ensure you keep exercising is to get someone to help you and keep motivated and when all you want to do is nothing at all.
-The best way is to get yourself a livefit personal trainer; they are great at keeping you motivated and are extremely knowledgeable about all kinds of training and nutrition.
+You could hire yourself a livefit personal trainer; this will help keep you motivated and can help with advice on on all kinds of training and nutrition.
 Trainers are passionate about developing strong relationships with their clients as it makes for better, more enjoyable experience and a much easier fitness journey.
 And why not encourage your friends and family to work out with you?
 Make an agreement with them so they make sure you exercise, in return for some reward or incentive, OR a punishment if YOU don’t fulfil your promise.

 2. Try some new forms of exercise